 OLA is a contributed instrument from the Canadian Space Agency.
 The OLA science team is an integrated Canada/US team that includes Alan Hildebrand (Canadian PI, University of Calgary), Michael Daly (Canadian Deputy PI and Instrument Scientist, York University), Olivier Barnouin (US Instrument Scientist, Johns Hopkins University/APL), and Beau Bierhaus (US Deputy Instrument Scientist, LM) with support from Canadian instrument developers MDA and Optech.

-The OSIRIS-REx Thermal Emission Spectrometer (OTES) provides mineral and temperature information by collecting infrared (from ~5 to 50 microns) spectral data from Bennu.
+The OSIRIS-REx Thermal Emission Spectrometer (OTES) provides mineral and temperature information by collecting infrared (from 5.71–100 μ m) spectral data from Bennu.
 In the infrared, most minerals have unique spectral signatures that are like fingerprints.
 By understanding which minerals correspond to specific spectral signatures, scientists can determine the minerals that are present on the surface of Bennu.
 Additionally, the emitted heat energy (temperature) at these wavelengths can tell the science team about physical properties of the surface, such as the average particle size.
-Thermal data from OTES will allow scientists to determine the mineral composition and temperature distribution of Bennu for global maps and local candidate sample-site areas.
+Thermal data from OTES allows scientists to determine the mineral composition and temperature distribution of Bennu for global maps and local candidate sample-site areas.

 OTES was developed by Arizona State University.
 The OTES team is led by Philip Christensen (Instrument Scientist, ASU), Victoria Hamilton (Deputy Instrument Scientist, SwRI), and Greg Mehall (Instrument Manager, ASU).

 The OSIRIS-REx Visible and Infrared Spectrometer (OVIRS) measures visible and infrared light from Bennu.
 OVIRS is sensitive from blue through near-infrared wavelengths, spanning 0.4 to 4.3 microns.
-OVIRS will split the light received from Bennu into its component wavelengths, much like a prism can split sunlight into a visible rainbow.
+OVIRS splits the light received from Bennu into its component wavelengths, much like a prism can split sunlight into a visible rainbow.
 Since different chemicals have unique spectral signatures, they can be identified this way.
-OVIRS will provide spectral maps that identify mineral and organic material globally and of candidate sample sites.
-It will also gather local spectral information of candidate sample sites.
+OVIRS provides spectral maps that identify mineral and organic material globally and of candidate sample sites.
+It also gathers local spectral information of candidate sample sites.

 OVIRS was developed by NASA’s Goddard Space Flight Center.
 The OVIRS team is led by Dennis Reuter (Instrument Scientist, GSFC), Amy Simon (Deputy Instrument Scientist, GSFC), and Jason Hair (Instrument Manager, GSFC).